-Hurricane Michael chases Floridians to higher ground
+Hurricane Michael gains strength as Floridians flee to higher ground

 Byard said an estimated 500,000 people face evacuation orders and advisories in Florida, where residents and tourists were fleeing low-lying areas in at least 20 counties stretching along 200 miles (322 km) of shore in the Panhandle and adjacent Big Bend regions.

-One of them was Betty Early, 75, a retiree who joined about 300 fellow evacuees huddled on makeshift bedrolls of blankets and collapsed cardboard boxes inside an elementary school converted into an American Red Cross shelter in Panama City, near the storm’s expected landfall.
+Among them was Betty Early, 75, a retiree who joined about 300 fellow evacuees huddled on makeshift bedrolls of blankets and collapsed cardboard boxes at an elementary school converted into an American Red Cross shelter in Panama City, near the storm’s expected landfall.

-She was unsure how well her old, wood-framed apartment block would hold up in the coming storm.
+She was unsure how well her old, wood-framed apartment block would hold up.
 “I’m blessed to have a place to come,” she told Reuters.
-“My greatest concern is not having electricity and, living on a fixed income, losing my food.”
+“My greatest concern is not having electricity, and living on a fixed income, losing my food.”

 A hurricane warning was posted along more than 300 miles (483 km) of the coast from the Florida-Alabama border south to the Suwannee River.